 Get everyone involved no matter if you’re hosting a family or friend tamalada.
 Flattening the masa, filling and wrapping are common tasks you can give to your guests – once everything is explained, let them have a bit of fun trying and help them along the way!

 Younger family members can get involved too by pat-drying the husks and passing along to the next in line in charge of filling.
-Littler members can also help by serving up a refreshing drink like Horchata or a Coconut Rice Milkshake to the rest of the family.
+Littler members can also help by serving up a refreshing drink like Horchata, learning how to cook rice in a rice cooker or making a Coconut Rice Milkshake to the rest of the family.

 While the tamales are steaming, you can make delicious sides like a Green Poblano Rice or repurpose the leftover salsa verde by combining with Mahatma® White Rice to whip up an easy Salsa Verde Rice.
 Black beans and light salads are the most traditional sides.